 Excess (Deficiency) of Revenues over Expenses: The consolidated statement of revenues, expenses and changes in net position includes "excess (deficiency) of revenues over expenses."
-Changes in unrestricted net position, which is excluded from excess (deficiency) of revenues over expenses, include grants and contributions for the purchase of capital assets, and an adjustment for the deconsolidation of OmniSeq (see Note 17).
+Changes in unrestricted net position, which is excluded from excess (deficiency) of revenues over expenses, include grants and contributions for the purchase of capital assets.